edent/PythonPals/Cook the Books.md

 "How's that?"

-Poppy gave it a breif look and said "I think you've got it.
+Poppy gave it a brief look and said "I think you've got it.
 There only one other, teeny, tiny, minor complication."

 Penny sighed dramatically.
 There was always some spanner in the works.